|

 Everybody loves a great wedding, but no one loves drunk wedding guests.
 Yet many brides and grooms feel uncomfortable asking guests who have consumed too much to leave.

+Chances are you will have a bar or a supply of alcohol at your wedding.
+Alcohol is used to help people celebrate special occasions and a wedding is one of those.
 However, when people drink too much, they lose their personal inhibitions and their behavior is no longer acceptable.
 This is especially unwelcome on your wedding day, but many newlyweds are at a loss as what to do about it.

 Here we go over options on how to handle drunk wedding guests on the big day.